dnsl48/gauger/README.md

 use Debuggy\Gauger\Reporter;

-$gauge = new Gauge; // if any dial does not pass its value to gauge, the whole stamp will be omitted
+$gauge = new Gauge;

 $gauge->addDial (new Dial (
 	new Indicator\Extra (
-		'keep?', // will try to get only values from this key of an array passed as an extra new Formatter\Stash // formatter Stash allows us to conceal this indicator from the report ),
+		'keep?', // get only values from this key of an array passed as an extra new Formatter\Stash // Stash conceals the indicator from the reporter ),
-	new Filter\Equal (true) // this filter will be applied for each single stamp while a harvest ));
+	new Filter\Equal (true) // filter will be applied for each single stamp ));

+// if any dial does not pass its value to gauge, the whole stamp will be omitted
-$gauge->addDial (new Dial (new Indicator\Extra ('value'))); // here we will keep our values
+$gauge->addDial (new Dial (new Indicator\Extra ('value'))); // for keeping our values

 foreach (range (0, 11) as $i)
 	$gauge->stamp ('evens', ['value' => $i, 'keep?' => ($i % 2 === 0)]);